cvbate/NYCAirQuality/README.md

 https://statisticsbyjim.com/hypothesis-testing/mann-whitney-u-test/
 If you have more than 15 observations in each group, you might want to use the t-test even when you have nonnormal data.
 The central limit theorem causes the sampling distributions to converge on normality, making the t-test an appropriate choice.

-# Pa' hacer
-[X] add photos of my co_sheet and aero_sheet frome excel [X] add price options for google cloud
-[] add definition of 150% pov
-[X] add captions for all photos
-[X] fix image widths
-[] add maps from pp for vector layers
-[X] write discussion
-[] read over everything/make edits
-[X] do same analysis for parks
-[] if time do same analysis for evi
-        - calculate average cover for evi
-        - chose the neighbhood with highest coverage
-        - chose the nighbhorhood with lowest coverage
-        - take samples
-        - t-test
-[] update analysis to include parks and quiza evi
-[] make nicer maps for rasters
-[] update analysis to account for change in code
-##### For Assignment 1 Due 04/12/24 5pm EST

-1. Find and Process Geospatial Data (10 Points)

-    - Data Acquisition (5 Points): Successfully obtained and processed the necessary data to address their proposed queries.
-    - Data Processing (5 Points): Shared steps on GitHub that includes additional software needs and detailed descriptions of their data attributes and sources.

-##### For Assignment 2 Due 04/XX/24 5pm EST - Import Spatial Data & Normalize Tables

-1. Import your data into PostgreSQL tables/schema created in Assignment 1.

-1. Normalize your tables (1NF up to possibly 4NF, depending on your data) and explain the logic in your README.

-    - Even if normalization is not required, explain why in your README.

-##### For Assignment 3 Due 04/25/24 5pm EST - Spatial Analyssi!

-- SELECT the CO and Aerosol Index over the parks/vegetated areas and calculate the average concentration/ intensity over these areas.
-Do the same for Each neighborhood – see how those areas compare to pre/during/post values
-- Use SQL to identify areas of income below a certain level and above a certain level
-- Identify neighborhoods that have with languages other than English spoken at home over 25% (this number may change)
-- See if there is a correlation between race, income, ethnicity, languages and concentrations of CO or aerosol

-**Final Pushes to Github Due May3rd 5pm!!!**